How to repay

 • make a determination whether your financial circumstances have changed and re-negotiate the repayment schedule; or

 • if your circumstances have not changed you will be given ten business days in which to correct the default, as well as any incurred payment-default fees.
-If you do not make any attempt to contact ECU or rectify the default on your loan agreement, the matter will be referred to a debt collection agency.
+If you do not make any attempt to contact ECU or rectify the default on your loan agreement, the matter may be referred to a debt collection agency.

 Encumbrances